tumagonx/nwjs_docs_old/Save-persistent-data-in-app.md

 console.log(sessionStorage.life);
 ```

+## IndexedDB
+...
+TODO ...
+IndexedDB's API is asynchronous relatively low-level and tedious to use, so it is preferable to use an abstraction, like PouchDB.

 ## Application Cache

 HTML5 introduces application cache, which means that a web application is cached, and accessible without an internet connection.